-House of Shine is a 501(c)(3) nonprofit whose mission is to help 11 to 14-year-olds discover who they are and why it matters, so they will develop into independent and confident decision-makers.
+House of Shine is a 501(c)(3) non-profit whose mission is to help students discover who they are and why their self awareness matters.
 We do this through curriculum and programs that unearth their SHINE—their strengths, hobbies, interests, irritants, needs, and experiences.
 Over the last decade, levels of depression, anxiety and isolation have been increasing among young people, making this work critical (Twenge, Spitzberg, & Campbell, 2019).

 5 Things Matter Most

-Built upon the premise that each of us is uniquely wired, the SHINE framework helps deconstruct who we are and why it matters, so we can apply this knowledge to future decisions.
+Built upon the premise that each of us is uniquely wired, the SHINE framework helps students deconstruct who they are and why their self awareness matters.